S-Spektrum-M/catalyst/DOCS/DOCS.md

 ### `hooks` Schema

+> [!NOTE]
+> Hooks will be added to Catalyst in `0.0.2`.

 Hooks are optional scripts triggered at various stages of the build lifecycle.
-They enable incorporating support for declarative configs to adapt to the realities of cross-platform development.
+They enable incorporating support for imperative configs to adapt to the realities of cross-platform development.
+Support is planned for bash, powershell, and python scripts.

 |Field|Description|
 |-----|-----------|